-Does your SME have a business strategy?
-Now, more than ever is the time to ensure you have defined a strategic plan and roadmap for your B2B to follow.
+Does your B2B have a business strategy?
+Now, more than ever is the time to make sure you have a defined strategic plan and roadmap for your business to follow.

-Developing and implementing a buyer-driven strategy will help you acquire, retain and nurture your client base.
-It will be critical to your SME’s restart and recovery heading into 2021.
+Developing and implementing an effective business strategy will help you acquire, retain and nurture your client base is critical to your SME’s business growth.

 What is a business strategy?

 A business strategy is a framework that provides the “running sheet” of your company’s strategic direction.
 It’s the “how to” of positioning your business in the market, what you want to accomplish, and how you will get there.
 A successful strategy requires both long-term vision and short-term action plans.

 Key takeaway: A business strategy defines your company’s goals, objectives, priorities and actions.
 And a successful strategy is about where to focus and how to win.

 In “Playing to Win” by Roger Martin and Al Lafley, they state a successful strategy is ultimately about making explicit choices and then building a business around those choices.

 Business strategy is not business tactics

 It’s an easy trap to fall into, but business strategies are not the same as business tactics, and it’s important to understand they are two distinct concepts.

 Business tactics are the actions taken by individuals within a business, while a business strategy refers to the overall direction set by leadership teams across an organization.